rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 often uses in new media art, installations, hardware devices, etc.
   - **OpenFrameworks**, C++, SFML, still up-to-date as of 2024, "openFrameworks is a community-developed cross platform toolkit for creative coding in C++.", a far more diverse new media arts community, also has a New York base and community, used by Zack Gage to make iOS games back in the day, including helping Vlambeer making Ridiculous Fishing
   - **Cinder**, C++, still up-to-date as of 2024, "Cinder is a community-developed, free and open source library for professional-quality creative coding in C++.", more C++ style, a smaller but more skilled community
-  - x/PolyCode, Ivan’s stuff, abandoned, 10 years ago

 ### Haxe “back-ends”:
-this needs it’s own section because thi part of the Haxe world, unfortunately, is hella confusing and probably the main cause of deflecting people away from Haxe
+this needs it’s own section because this part of the Haxe world, unfortunately, is hella confusing and probably the main cause of deflecting people away from Haxe
-  - Lime, **the back-end for OpenFL**, uses SDL for native targets?, low-level, no renderer / only various renderer contexts are provided, a core component of OpenFL
+  - Lime, the back-end for OpenFL, uses SDL for native targets?, low-level, no renderer / only various renderer contexts are provided, a core component of OpenFL
-  - NME, like the SDL of Haxe, high-level flash-like api, unlike Lime this library doesn’t separate the graphics side from the i/o side(?), i actually don’t know... i’ve always confused this one with Lime
+  - NME, like the SDL of Haxe, high-level flash-like api, unlike Lime this library doesn’t separate the graphics side from the i/o side(??..)
-  - Kha, high and low level apis, good performance but for some reason criminally unpopular, served as **the base Armory game engine**
+  - Kha, high and low level apis, good performance but criminally unpopular becaue of it's inaccessibility to inexperienced graphics prrogrammers, served as **the base Armory game engine**
   - snow, was the back-end for the original _luxe_ engine, probably a simple & clean layer over SDL